 - Additional CDs: You can install additional CDs here and when done press Finish.

-Here is the video on the installation of RHEL server on Oracle Virtual Box created by me
+Here is the video on the installation of RHEL server on Oracle Virtual Box:

-If you still find and problem please comment your problem
+If you still find yourself in problems, please comment your problem

 Get the latest posts delivered right to your inbox